SachinSaligram/refresher/README.md

-# refresher
+# Jupyter notebooks for some popular libraries
-Some jupyter notebooks to refresh basic concepts
+Some jupyter notebooks to refresh basic concepts.